-Everyone is excited about the recent emergency authorization approval of two vaccines to combat the COVID-19 virus, and hoping that life will be back to normal very soon as a result.
-However, with this news, employers are confronted with a new dilemma.
+Everyone is excited about the growing availability of vaccines to combat the COVID-19 virus, and hoping that life will be back to normal soon as a result.
+However, with this news, employers in the USA are confronted with a new dilemma.
 “Can we mandate that employees get the COVID-19 vaccine?”
 The definitive answer from the Equal Employment Opportunity Commission (“EEOC”) is yes.

 In guidance issued on December 16, 2020, the EEOC affirmed that a vaccine administered by an employer or a third party on their behalf, is not considered a “medical examination” under the Americans with Disabilities Act (“ADA”) and therefore, can be a condition of employment for new and existing employees.